ankaAR/bestiario5e/_creatures/cockatrice.md

 ### Actions

-***Bite.*** Melee Weapon Attack: +3 al ataque, alcance 5 ft., one creature.
+***Bite.*** Ataque de arma cuerpo a cuerpo: +3 al ataque, alcance 5 ft., one creature.
 Hit: 3 (1d4 + 1) piercing damage, and the target must succeed on a DC 11 Constitution saving throw against being magically petrified.
 On a failed save, the creature begins to turn to stone and is restrained.
 It must repeat the saving throw at the end of its next turn.
 On a success, the effect ends.
 On a failure, the creature is petrified for 24 hours.